|Okay so hear me out, what if TIE Fighters had an extra wing and also its wings were each two triangles and those triangles had lasers?|

 |Beware the flying billiards ball!|

 TIE Defenders are packing some top-notch stats for a generic squadron.
 In particular, the blazing-fast speed of 5 attached to a high hull value of 6 and a strong anti-squadron attack are otherwise unknown in Armada - normally, your speed 5 squadrons are lighter craft designed primarily as anti-squadron interceptors (like TIE Interceptors or A-Wings), but the TIE Defender is more of a heavy anti-squadron asset with some backup bombing utility.
-In that regard, it's like an Imperial X-Wing on steroids, although it doesn't play well with others (no Escort).
+In that regard, it's like an Imperial X-Wing on steroids, although it's not a team player (no Escort).

 So in what circumstances should you consider using TIE Defenders over other options?
 There's two basic methods that come to mind: